AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 ### Flags

+The following arguments are required:

+`--filename` allows you to download a YAML or JSON list of rayIDs with the specified filename.

-The following arguments are all optional.
-If you do not supply them, the terminal response will prompt you for the information.
+The following arguments are optional.

 `-i` or `--ignoreCache` ignores the cached organization, project, and workspace, which allows you to create a mesh in a different workspace.
 You can also manually [modify the cache](../basic/work-with-mesh.md#projects-and-workspaces).

-`--filename` allows you to download a YAML or JSON list of rayIDs with the specified filename.

 `--json` outputs the logs in JSON format.